ryancdickson/chromerootprogram/policy.md

 ## Introduction

 Google Chrome relies on Certification Authority systems (herein referred to as "CAs") to issue certificates to websites.
 Chrome uses these certificates to help ensure the connections it makes on behalf of its users are properly secured.
-Chrome accomplishes this by verifying that a website’s certificate was issued by a recognized CA, while also performing additional evaluations of the HTTPS connection's security properties.
-Certificates not issued by a CA trusted by Chrome or a user’s local settings can cause users to see warnings and error pages.
+Chrome accomplishes this by verifying that a website's certificate was issued by a recognized CA, while also performing additional evaluations of the HTTPS connection's security properties.
+Certificates not issued by a CA trusted by Chrome or a user's local settings can cause users to see warnings and error pages.

 When making HTTPS connections, Chrome refers to a list of self-signed root certificates from CAs that have demonstrated why continued trust in them is justified.
 This list is known as a "Root Store."
 CA certificates included in the [Chrome Root Store](https://g.co/chrome/root-store) are selected on the basis of publicly available and verified information, such as that within the Common CA Database ([CCADB](https://ccadb.org/)), and ongoing reviews by the Chrome Root Program.